 Government employees have their own version of the SSS, which is the GSIS or Government Service Insurance System.

 PhilHealth covers the employee’s additional medical expenses.
 This is mandatory and automatically deducted from your monthly wages.
 Just like SSS contributions, both the employer and employee are tasked to provide PhilHealth contributions each month.

-PhilHealth contributions can be used by the employee in case a medical emergency arises.
+The employee can use PhilHealth contributions in case of a medical emergency.
 If you are connected with a company, then you can ask HR about your monthly contributions.
-If you are a freelancer or you have your own business, then you might want to cover the contributions yourself.
+If you are a freelancer or have a business, you might want to cover the contributions yourself.